DragonSenses/visionize/architectural-decision-log.md

    - If there's no valid destination (e.g., dragging outside the droppable area), we handle this case appropriately.
 2. **Dropped into the Same Position**:
    - If the item is dropped back into the same position within the same droppable area, we avoid unnecessary reordering.
+3. **User moves a list**

-3. **Reordering Within the Same List**:
+4. **Reordering Within the Same List**:
    - When the drag occurs within the same list, we reorder the list data based on the drag result.

 feat: Handle no destination case in onDragEnd